abbodi1406/BatUtil/W10MUI/README.md

 * If the distribution already contain installed updates (e.g. refreshed ISO media), it's required/recommended to add the latest updates after language packs

-* versions 20H2/21H1/21H2 share the same build number and files with version 2004

-* version 1909 share the same build number and files with version 1903

 * Since version 1809 (build 17763), regular windowsupdate links for cab files are no longer available

 instead, you need to download the required files from UUP source